glpi-project/doc-agent/source/installation/index.rst

 The installer integrates its native, although reduced but recent, version of `Strawberry Perl <https://strawberryperl.com/>`_ including recent `OpenSSL support <https://www.openssl.org/>`_.

-You can download the lastest `GLPI Agent installer here <https://github.com/glpi-project/glpi-agent/releases>`_.
+You can download the lastest `GLPI Agent installer <https://github.com/glpi-project/glpi-agent/releases>`_ or `current nightly build <https://nightly.glpi-project.org/glpi-agent>`_.
 It is available for both 32 and 64 bits systems and provides a graphical interface as well as command line facilities.

 By default, it will perform a graphical installation, unless you use the msiexec `/i` and `/quiet` options.
 All installer parameters are described in :doc:`./windows-command-line` dedicated page.